 Wild and fantastical animals climb, fly, scamper, and prance across pictorial stone carvings (huaxiang shi 畫像石) decorating Eastern Han tomb doors in Shanbei (northern Shaanxi; see map Figure 1).
 Alongside dragons and other mythical animals, bears felicitously dance, tigers grin as they open their mouths to roar, and camels, deer, mountain goats, foxes, boar, and other wild animals appear in swirling cloudscapes.
 Anatomically distinct and naturally rendered, at the same time, these animals twist and turn in linear movements that are unrelated to the real action of bodies in space (Shih 1960a, p.
 187).
-While these animals can be found in Eastern Han tomb reliefs and mortuary art in other regions, their frequency, emphasis on plasticity and movement, and combination with a swirling Han decorative motif, meant to suggest clouds and/or qi % (pneuma/spirit), is unique to the region.
+While these animals can be found in Eastern Han tomb reliefs and mortuary art in other regions, their frequency, emphasis on plasticity and movement, and combination with a swirling Han decorative motif, meant to suggest clouds and/or qi氣 (pneuma/spirit), is unique to the region.

-These animal forms originated in a hybrid style of art created during the Mid-Western Han dynasty (206 BCE-9 CE) that merged Central Asian, Steppe, and Warring States (ca. 475 BCE-221 BCE) traditions and whose significance was dependent not so much on any individual creature, but on their display as an assemblage of shared forms, behaviors, and habitats.
-Living in the borderlands between the Han and Xiongu Empires, Eastern Han patrons and artists in Shanbei reinvigorated such imagery in their tombs where wild and fantastical animals took pride in place.
-As a group, these animals served as an important component of a pictorial program designed to aid the deceased in their posthumous journey and transformation to the immortal.
-In what follows, I will first provide an overview of the characteristics of Eastern Han tombs and tomb reliefs from Shanbei and the Western Han imagery from which the depictions of wild and fantastical fauna in Shanbei are derived.
-Then, I will show the ways in which these animals were a key component of compositions that were meant to pacify the potentially dangerous realms that awaited the deceased on their ascent to Heaven (tian 天).
+These animal forms originated in a hybrid style of art created during the Mid-Western Han dynasty (206 BCE-9 CE) that merged Central Asian, Steppe, and Warring States (ca. 475 BCE-221 BCE) traditions and whose significance was dependent not so much on any individual creature, but on their display as an assemblage of shared forms, behaviors, and habitats.1 Living in the borderlands between the Han and Xiongu Empires, Eastern Han patrons and artists in Shanbei reinvigorated such imagery in their tombs where wild and fantastical animals took pride in place.
+As a group, these animals served as an important component of a pictorial program designed to aid the deceased in their posthumous journey and transformation to the immortal.2 In what follows, I will first provide an overview of the characteristics of Eastern Han tombs and tomb reliefs from Shanbei are derived.
+Then, I will show the ways in which these animals were a key component of compositions that were meant to pacify the potentially dangerous realms that awaited the deceased on their ascent to Heaven (tian \mathcal{K}).